Diagram of a website showing where all of the content is intended to be placed for SEO

 Quick glossary

 • Keyword: The main phrase someone types into Google.
-Example "roof repair St George, Utah"
+Example: "roof repair St George, Utah"

 • H1: The main heading on your page (what visitors see at the top).

 • Internal link: A link to another page on your own site.
+Google uses these to discover and understand the relationship between your pages.

 1) Pick one primary keyword (and keep it simple)